Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Familial medullary thyroid carcinoma: This carcinoma is diagnosed in families with medullary thyroid carcinoma in the absence of pheochromocytoma or parathyroid adenoma/hyperplasia.
 RET variants in exons 10, 11, 13, and 14 account for most cases.

-The most-recent literature suggests that this entity should not be identified as a form of hereditary medullary thyroid carcinoma that is separate from MEN2A and MEN2B.
+The most recent literature suggests that this entity should not be identified as a form of hereditary medullary thyroid carcinoma that is separate from MEN2A and MEN2B.
 Familial medullary thyroid carcinoma should be recognized as a variant of MEN2A, to include families with only medullary thyroid cancer who meet the original criteria for familial disease.
-The original criteria includes families of at least two generations with at least two, but less than ten, patients with RET germline variants; small families in which two or fewer members in a single generation have germline RET variants; and single individuals with a RET germline variant.[13,14]
+The original criteria include families of at least two generations with at least two, but less than ten, patients with germline RET pathogenic variants; small families in which two or fewer members in a single generation have germline RET pathogenic variants; and single individuals with a germline RET pathogenic variant.[13,14]

 MEN2B